**These posts often contain affiliate links. Please see our disclosure policy for details.**

-A step by step tutorial (with free printable patterns!) on how to make a wooden peg doll nativity set.
+A step-by-step tutorial (with free printable patterns!) on how to make a wooden peg doll nativity set.
 A simple DIY nativity scene that is perfect for kids, and beautiful for your home too!

-My criteria were easy, cute and not breakable.
+My criteria were easy, cute, and not breakable.
 (Must-haves with kids.)

-I loved the wooden peg doll nativity set that I made so much, I made several more to give as Christmas presents.
+I loved the wooden peg doll nativity set I made so much, that I made several more to give as Christmas presents!

 Here’s how to make a simple, rustic DIY wooden Nativity scene out of fabric scraps and wooden peg people!

-(Here’s a video overview, or keep reading for a detailed step-by-step tutorial.)
+Here's a video overview, or keep reading for a detailed step-by-step tutorial.

 How to Make a Wooden Peg Doll Nativity Set